xuperchain/docs/source/index.rst

 .. _topics-index:
-.. xuperunion-doc documentation master file, created by sphinx-quickstart on Tue Jul 23 11:09:28 2019.
+.. xuperchain-doc documentation master file, created by sphinx-quickstart on Tue Jul 23 11:09:28 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-XuperUnion文档
+XuperChain文档
 =================

 .. toctree::
    :maxdepth: 2
-   :caption: XuperUnion介绍:
+   :caption: XuperChain介绍:
    :numbered:

    introduction/brief.rst